What is a money transfer?

 Before you transfer, remember to check all fees and interest rates, just to make sure a money transfer is the right option for you.
 You might like to consider other borrowing options.

-• Purchases will not be protected under Section 75 of the Consumer Credit Act 1974 when using money transferred from your credit card to your current account - unlike some purchases made with your credit card.
+• Purchases won't be protected under Section 75 of the Consumer Credit Act 1974 when using money transferred from your credit card to your current account – unlike some purchases made with your credit card.

 • If you pay late or miss a payment, you may have to pay fees, lose any promotional offers you have, and it could damage your credit score.